 If, for example, a tenant has signed a lease on a property with a phone socket, but upon moving in discovers there isn’t a working landline, generally the landlord will need to provide one.
 The exception to this is if an exclusion was specified in the tenancy agreement.
 If this were the case it would have been made known to the tenant prior to signing.

-One of the ways a property management specialist – such as Position One Property – helps is to provide a buffer between the landlord and the tenant.
+One of the ways a real estate management specialist – such as Position One Property – helps is to provide a buffer between the landlord and the tenant.
 Not only a buffer, but one that lends expertise to both parties in order to deal with any complications.

 With current knowledge of rental laws and the rights of both landlords and tenants, we’re able to arrange agreements to suit everyone involved.
 This applies before, during and at the conclusion of tenancy agreements.